zherujiang/coffee-shop/README.md

 ### Running frontend in Dev mode

 Ionic ships with a useful development server which detects changes and transpiles as you work.
 The application is then accessible through the browser on a localhost port.
-To run the development server, navigate into the frontend directory and run:
+To run the development server, navigate into the `./frontend` directory and run:

 ```
 ionic serve